 Preparing for a long journey?
 Check the tire pressures of the spare tires provided for your vehicle and your trailer and ensure they’re inflated up to spec.
 Additionally, consider allowing more time to inspect your trailer’s hub bearings before towing, and ensure they’re in good order and properly greased.

 4. Check your lights.
 The tail lights and marker lamps on your trailer may seem superfluous, but they’re quite important.
 Large trailers or loads may obscure the tail lights on your tow vehicle.
 If the lights on your trailer aren’t illuminated, other drivers may not see your vehicle, especially at night.
-Accidents can occur if the tail lights are not working or are improperly connected.
+Collisions can occur if the tail lights are not working or are improperly connected.
 Have a partner stand behind the vehicle while it is in park to check the turn signals, tail lights and brake lights function properly.

 5. Check Your Brakes.
 Smaller, lighter trailers may not need trailer brakes of any kind, but heavier trailers, or those designed to carry heavier loads, will usually incorporate a trailer brake system.
 GMC requires trailer brakes be used on trailers weighing more than 2,000 pounds when pulled by a GMC Sierra, Canyon, and Yukon, above 1,500 pounds when pulled by a GMC Savanna, and above 1,000 pounds when pulled by any other GMC model.